paulbusse/Hamok/docs/usage.md

 This error can safely be ignored.

+**"Defining a new entity for {entity.name} failed: {error}."**

+Sending the information to HA about a new entity did not function correctly.
+The error should explain why.

 **"Failed to publish to MQTT topic {topic}: {error}."**

 Publishing to the topic failed.
 This should not happen.
 Please contact me when  it does.

+**"Sending {v} on {topic} failed: {error}"**

+Sending a value for an entity has failed.
+The error explains why.
+This message also occurs when control messages are being sent.

 **"Failed to subscribe to topics {topics}: {error}."**